fasihmuhammadvirk/Weather-Man/README.md

 # Weather Man
- This is an Application for different weather forcast on avaliable data You are in the dev branch
+ This is an Application for different weather forcast on avaliable data You are in the main branch